itsananderson/itsananderson.github.io/source/_posts/2014-09-16-introducing-edge-git.markdown

 About a week later, I have a very basic initial release of [edge-git.](https://www.npmjs.org/package/edge-git) About all you can do at this point is init, clone, and query branches/commits, but I'm steadily adding more bindings to the existing LibGit2Sharp functionality.

-If you want to see some code, check out this very simple [edge-git example](https://github.com/itsananderson/edge-git-example) project.